 To request a free trial class, make sure to select "Trial" instead of "Class."

-Note - some Mini Ninja classes are held in the Big Gym, while others are in the Little Gym, which is accessible on the far side of the lobby.
+Most Mini Ninja classes are held in the Big Gym.
+Others are in the Little Gym, which is accessible on the far side of the lobby.

 Benefits of Ninja and Tumbling Classes for 5 & 6 Year Olds